LorekeeperZinnia/DexSerializer/README.md

 </p>

+## Disclaimer
+Executors are not recommended to use this serializer as is, since is not maintained.
+I only released this for learning purposes.
+It is recommended to wait for someone interested to fork this so they can take over the project and maintain it.
+Or if you are interesting in maintaining this GitHub repo itself, then please contact me in the community server.

+I do not use executors anymore so I had did small fixes to support the newer API dumps in studio, etc.
+Go to [Suggested Improvements](#suggested-improvements) to see a list of improvements that can be made to this script.
+Please see the [Known Issues](#known-issues) section for some issues that people I know have found when I had them test this script on executors.

 ## Overview
 This serializer was completed in late 2020 in preperation for The Augur's reign that started in July 2021